-On a pro forma basis as of December 31, 2000 after giving effect to the offering of common units and the related transactions, our net tangible book value was \$22.5 million, or \$4.09 per common unit.
+On a pro forma basis as of March 31, 2001 after giving effect to the offering of common units and the related transactions, our net tangible book value was \$27.2 million, or \$4.85 per common unit.
 Purchasers of common units in this offering will experience immediate dilution in net tangible book value per common unit for financial accounting purposes, as illustrated in the following table:

-Assumed initial public offering price per common unit Less: Pro forma net tangible book value per common unit after the \$20.00
+Assumed initial public offering price per common unit Pro forma net tangible book value per common unit before the \$21.00 offering(a) \$(0.36) Increase in net tangible book value per common unit attributable to new investors 5.21 Less: Pro forma net tangible book value per common unit after the offering(b) 4.85 Immediate dilution in net tangible book value per common unit to new investors \$16.15

-offering(a) 4.09

-Immediate dilution in net tangible book value per common unit to new

-investors \$15.91

-=====

-(a) Determined by dividing the total number of units (1,500,000 common units, 3,313,367 senior subordinated units, 572,542 junior subordinated units and the combined 2% interest, which has a dilutive effect equivalent to 109,917 units) to be outstanding after the offering into the pro forma net tangible book value of Inergy, L.P., after giving effect to the application of the net proceeds of the offering.
+- (a) Determined by dividing the total number of units (3,313,367 senior subordinated units, 572,542 junior subordinated units and the 2% general partner interest, which has a dilutive effect equivalent to 111,957 units) to be issued to Inergy Holdings and its subsidiaries and other investors for their contribution of assets and liabilities to Inergy, L.P., into the net tangible book value of the contributed assets and liabilities (including \$34.3 million of redeemable preferred members' interests to be exchanged for senior subordinated units, less \$558,000 of net assets not transferred to Inergy, L.P.). - (b) Determined by dividing the total number of units (1,600,000 common units, 3,313,367 senior subordinated units, 572,542 junior subordinated units and the 2% general partner interest, which has a dilutive effect equivalent to 111,957 units) to be outstanding after the offering into the pro forma net tangible book value of Inergy, L.P., after giving effect to the application of the net proceeds of the offering.